bevyengine/rfcs/rfcs/51-animation-composition.md

 pre-parse the field path in to a sequence of integer comparisons instead.
 This still incurs the cost of dynamic dispatch at every level, but it's signfigantly faster than doing mutliple piecewise string comparisons for every animated field.

+A direct path for `Transform` based animation that avoids dynamic dispatch might also save on that very common use case for the system.